stick2yourmind/GoScrum/README.md

 # <center>GoScrum</center>

 <center>
-An application whose purpose is to make possible the implementation of "Scrum", as an agile methodology, in different work groups.
+An application whose purpose is to help the implementation of "Scrum", as an agile methodology, providing a kanban board with drag and drop functionality.
 This is possible thanks to the fact that the application allows the creation of teams, which each user can join by opting for a "Team Leader" or "Team Member" role.
 </center>